PREVIOUS: ACoAs INVADING Boundaries – #1

 “It’s my own fault that my co-worker takes credit for my work”

 2. justify your bad behavior toward them

 “Yes, Sheila makes fun of me, but it’s all in fun & I know she loves me.”

 3. feel ashamed for no apparent reason

-EXP: You agrees to babysit every Wednesday night so Mom can have some personal time, then keeps texting her to say their child misses her
+EXP: You agree to babysit every Wednesday night so the Mom can have some personal time, then keep texting her to say her child misses her

-4. start doubting a decision that suits them, but start second-guessing it when you keeps questioning it – insinuating it might be too much for them, the wrong option, or just plain dumb
+4. start doubting a decision that suits them, second-guessing it when you keep questioning it – insinuating it might be too much for them, the wrong option, or just plain dumb

 5. sense something’s “off” with you, which feels ICKY.
 They can’t pinpoint what’s wrong, but their internal warning system keeps pinging.
-Until they figure it out they’re being to be confused & indecisive
+Until they figure it out they’re going to be confused & indecisive

-6. have their decisions be disregarded – you take away their power to choose.
+6. have their decisions disregarded & ignored – you’ve taken away their power to choose or have an effect

 EXP: You come up with alternate suggestion to what your friend wants to do for their B/day, & say “Lets try____ you’ll love it!”